 • Not a BPA-free plastic, unlike Tritan.
 Check out our post and video about BPA to learn more.

-3. Casual Drinkware Made from Unbreakable Polypropylene
+4. Casual Drinkware Made from Unbreakable Polypropylene

-Polypropylene plastic glasses are more casual than the glass-like varieties crafted from Tritan and polycarbonate.
+Polypropylene plastic glasses are more casual than glass-like varieties crafted from Tritan and polycarbonate.
 These unbreakable plastic glasses are generally low-cost, can be solid-colored or semi-opaque, and come in a wide variety of colors.

 Key facts about polypropylene plastic glasses: